 pontiac ad, 1962 "suburbia"

-Vintage suburban house design reminds me of cars.
+Vintage suburban house design reminds me of car design.
 In fact, we all know that historically the design of the American suburban house, in many ways, grew from the accessibility of the automobile, increases in leisure time, and the growth of the middle class after 1945.
 Consumerism is shaped by patterns in culture, as is comfort and form.
 The ranch house style in American design is associated with the boom years after World War II through the late 1970's.
 In general, historic ranch design combines sleek modernism with an idealized idea of relaxed American living.
 The manicured yard and lawn represent vacation, weekend play and a small "oasis" at home.
 Boasting independence and casualness, yet sharing a commonality, ranch houses were often initiated in tract-developed communities, based on sameness of design, landscape, space, and socio-economic class.

 The ranch neighborhood's collective form assumes a homogenized community; a ranch house adjacent to another ranch house, and so on.
 During this period of American Expansion, it is hard to find a ranch house inside an old major city in the Eastern section of the USA.
 (I've seen a couple in Brooklyn.)
 But right outside the perimeters of large cities like New York, Detroit, and Chicago, these houses are in abundance, located within tightly designed communities formed mainly due to leisure and the automobile as mentioned above, but also because of white flight and the racial politics of the post war period.
 Mass-housing tracts also developed out west, and certainly in Atlanta.
 The term "ranch" was eventually coined to mimic an ideal of shangri-la dreams, and the pastoral grandeur of a homestead of one's own.